Renaissance architecture: Principal phases

 During the Quattrocento, sometimes known as the Early Renaissance, concepts of architectural order were explored and rules were formulated.
 The study of classical antiquity led in particular to the adoption of Classical detail and ornamentation.
 Space, as an element of architecture, was used differently than it was in the Middle Ages.
 Space was organised by proportional logic, its form and rhythm subject to geometry, rather than being created by intuition as in Medieval buildings.
-The prime example of this is the Basilica di San Lorenzo in Florence by Filippo Brunelleschi (1377–1446).
+The prime example of this is the Basilica of San Lorenzo, Florence by Filippo Brunelleschi (1377–1446).